Joshua Chapter 5

 A second circumcision

-5:1 And it so happened, when all the kings of the Amorites, which [were] on the side of Jordan westward, and all the kings of the Canaanites, which [were] by the sea, heard that YAHWEH יְהֹוָה
+5:1 And it so happened, when all the kings of the Amorites, which [were] on the side of the Jordan westward, and all the kings of the Canaanites, that [was] by the sea, heard that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here